TestingResearchIllinois/starts/STARTS-LOGGING.md

 The code for logging is located in starts-core/src/main/java/edu/illinois/starts/util/Logger.java

 For any piece of starts that you'd like to add logging to, begin by adding two import statements at the top:

 - ``import edu.illinois.starts.util.Logger;``
 - ``import java.util.logging.Level;``

-_note: you may need to make minor changes to the positioning of these two import statements to ensure checkstyle does not break. place ``edu.illinois.starts.util.Logger`` directly underneath the other imports with the same package name, and do the same with ``java.util.logging.Level``. additionally, ensure you have a newline separating different package names_
+_note: you may need to make minor changes to the positioning of these two import statements to ensure checkstyle does not break.
+Place ``edu.illinois.starts.util.Logger`` directly underneath the other imports with the same package name, and do the same with ``java.util.logging.Level``.
+Additionally, ensure you have a newline separating different package names_

 Next, instantiate your Logger as a class variable:
 - ``protected static final Logger logger = Logger.getGlobal();``